Baji692/Certificates/README.md

-Here, I have done intership in Accenture on Data Analysis & Visualization.
-I have uploaded my Certificate in My Github repository.
-Go and check that.
+I had done my internship in accenture and tata companies on data analysis and visualization and the certificates are uploaded above.
+These experiences allowed me to gain practical experience in data analysis and visualization, using industry-standard tools and techniques.
+I am eager to apply my skills and knowledge to a challenging and rewarding role.